9.10 Spacetime Mediation of Quantum Interactions

 and

-As mentioned previously, an action equivalent to this was originally formulated in 1902 by Karl Schwarzschild, prior to the development of special relativity, and yet it invokes what we would today call the invariant spacetime Ii,j between two particles.
+We use the bold δ for the Dirac delta function to distinguish it from the variational symbol δ.
+As noted above, an action equivalent to this was originally formulated by Schwarzschild prior to the development of special relativity, and yet it invokes what we would today call the invariant spacetime Ii,j between two particles.
 At the time, scientists still believed in the absolute significance of spatial and temporal intervals, so this formulation could only seem even further removed from the requirement of “local contact”, because it entailed a force between particles separated not only in space but also in time.
 For this reason, the “action at a distance” formulation was unappealing.
 However, the situation appears quite different in the context of Minkowski spacetime.
 The spacetime interval is the only physically invariant measure of the “distance” between two particles.
 The appearance of the delta function of the squared spacetime interval in the Schwarzschild action implies that the influence between two particles propagates entirely along null intervals.
 Therefore, one can argue that “action at a distance” is a misnomer when applied to this theory, because the propagation of action is restricted to null spacetime distances.
 In this way, special relativity reconciles the two seemingly contradictory historical traditions of Descartes and Newton, i.e., of direct contact and action at a distance.

 Notice that the first term of A reduces to